JaScMiller/go-roadie-test/README.md

 A coding test based on the Fibonacci numbers

+## Setup

+When downloading the repository for the first time, use npm install to retrieve the required development packages.

 ## Testing

 Unit tests can be run using the npm run test command.